altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 'AD_R::Sounds a bit more than 20.'
 *Lenny looked out the door, waiting, holding one vial above a vat* ~He was wearing a gas mask~
-*Dana ran up the steps*
+*Dana ran up the steps.
-*Lenny pointed to his mask*
+Lenny pointed to his mask*
-~Behind Dana were several dozen people, most perhaps in the castle~ ~Lenny watched their shoes, their feet move, pointedly not looking at anything the storming crowd was holding~ ~Lenny hummed tunes in his head, his current hearing was terrible and that helped, he didn't need it~ ~He had our help, to forget, not that he needed it~ ~Lenny waited for Dana to get her mask on, and then~ *He dropped the vial into the tub*
+~Behind Dana were several dozen people, most perhaps in the castle.
+Lenny watched their shoes, their feet move, pointedly not looking at anything the storming crowd was holding.
+Lenny hummed tunes in his head, his current hearing was terrible and that helped, he didn't need it.
+He had our help, to forget, not that he needed it.
+Lenny waited for Dana to get her mask on, and then~ *He dropped the vial into the tub.
-*An explosion of vapor, sticky and white clouded the room, then the hallway* *Screams and coughs and cries sounded out as shadowed shapes hit the ground* ~The vapor expanded like a foam down the hall, down the stairs, flooding into the castle~ "L_R::Is the seneschal here, what does he look like?"
+An explosion of vapor, sticky and white clouded the room, then the hallway.
+Screams and coughs and cries sounded out as shadowed shapes hit the ground* ~The vapor expanded like a foam down the hall, down the stairs, flooding into the castle~ "L_R::Is the seneschal here, what does he look like?"
 *Dana looked down through the fallen bodies, twisting and moaning, then she pointed*